and the Toyota approach is fundementally driven by a living

 Agile principles work outside of software?

-change, but don't know how?
+don't know how?

 Have you come across terms like 'Agile', 'Lean', ;'Responsive',